cuvva/terms/privacy.md

 ## Cookies

 As with most websites, we use cookies.
-You can find out more, including how to opt out, [here](https://github.com/cuvva/terms/blob/master/cookies.md).
+You can find out more, including how to opt out in our cookie policy, which you can find on our website.

 ## Where does my information go?